Skip to main content

 Google Review Recency

-Google rewards Google Business Profiles significantly that have very recent reviews, especially when compared to competitors within the same industry.
+Google significantly rewards Google Business Profiles that have very recent reviews, especially when compared to competitors within the same industry.

 In fact, if you want to see a quick jump in your local search engine rankings, earning a recent customer review can do just that.
 Check out the video by Whitespark below that shows Google review recency in action.

-Beyond rankings though, do you want your customers to be greeted by a review that’s 18 months old, or a review within the last couple weeks?
+Beyond rankings, though, do you want your customers to be greeted by a review that’s 18 months old, or a review within the last couple of weeks?
 One certainly screams more relevance and credibility than the other.
 Additionally, Google will even put a “New” tag on reviews that are relatively recent.

-Google Review Frequency
+Google Review Velocity

 Additionally, it can look sketchy to your customers if a notable chunk of your reviews all were posted on a few select days.